balasuar/slate/source/includes/_restgettax.md

 **PostalCode:** string
 Postal code

-**Latitude:** decimal
+**Latitude:** decimal, *optional*
 Geographic latitude.
-Latitude is only defined if input address was a geographic point.
+If Latitude is defined, it is expected that the longitude field will also be provided.
+Failure to do so will result in operation error.
+Calculation by latitude/longitude is available for the United States only.
+If a latitude/longitude value outside of the US is provided, the service will return an error.

-**Longitude:** decimal
+**Longitude:** decimal, *optional*
 Geographic longitude.
-Longitude is only defined if input address was a geographic point.
+If Longitude is defined, it is expected that the latitude field will also be provided.
+Fail to do so will result in operation error.
+Calculation by latitude/longitude is available for the United States only.
+If a latitude/longitude value outside of the US is provided, the service will return an error.

 **TaxRegionId:** string
 AvaTax tax region identifier